DavidGilinsky/NightWatcher/README.md

 - `sqmHeartbeatInterval`: Heartbeat interval in seconds
 - `sqmReadTimeout`: Timeout in seconds for SQM reading thread
 - `sqmWriteTimeout`: Timeout in seconds for SQM write operations
+- `enableReadOnStartup`: If true, perform a reading on startup
+- `enableSQMread`: (code only) Enable periodic SQM reading (not in config file)

 ## Health Monitoring
 - The program checks the health of the SQM-LE device using unit information retrieval.
 - The reading thread is only started if `site.sqmHealthy` is true after this check.
 - If a reading or parsing operation fails, `site.sqmHealthy` is set to false.
 - Health status is printed at the end of each run.

+## Signal Handling
+- SIGHUP: Triggers a reload or reinitialization (logic can be extended as needed)
+- SIGTERM: Triggers a graceful shutdown

 ## Build Instructions